Clayton Campbell

 claytonscampbell@gmail.com

-2019-Present Tales From the Downslope; But Picking Up Speed Really Fast, Edition One and Two, Original E-Publications, Photographs, Stories, Commentary, Issued on the Internet April, 2019 and May 2020
+2019-2021 Tales From the Downslope; But Picking Up Speed Really Fast, Edition One through Four- An Original E-Publication, Photographs, Stories,

-2018-Present Flower Meditations, A Pause From the Serious Stuff Happening Out There, I-photos by Clayton Campbell, An On-Going Instagram Platform @artandvictory
+2018-2021 Flower Meditations, A Pause From the Serious Stuff Happening Out There, I-photos by Clayton Campbell, An Original Instagram Platform @artandvictory

 2016 “Words We Have learned Since 9/11.
 The Skid Row Archive and history Museum, Los Angeles